mrmazuu/orm-odm-with-fastapi/README.md

-# FastAPI User Management with ODM, ORM
+# FastAPI User Management with ODM & ORM

 FastAPI User Management is a web application that allows you to manage user records using both Object-Document Mapping (ODM) with MongoDB and Object-Relational Mapping (ORM) with SQLite databases.
 This project demonstrates how to create, read, update, and delete (CRUD) user records using FastAPI with different database technologies.